simonfqy/bare_bone_blog/About Martin Ester and Academia/Think twice before becoming Cenk Sahinalp's student.md

 I said a lot of bad things about Dr. Sahinalp.
 However, based on my limited understanding of him, he's actually okay in academia.
 At least 20% of all professors could be worse than him.
 Meanness and misconduct are so rampant in academia that, it effectively lowers the participants' moral standards and when assessing a professor, we must use more lenient criteria than elsewhere.
 Due to the nature of academia, lots of these issues are not made known to the outside world, professors end up enjoying a higher social status than they truly deserve.
 I'll write another article about this dark side in the future.

 ## Disclaimer

+This article probably contains copyrighted material, especially Cenk's photo, the use of which has not always been specifically authorized by the copyright owner.
+The photo, and any other copyrighted material herein, are made available in an effort to advance the public understanding of Dr. S. Cenk Sahinalp.
+It is believed that this constitutes a "fair use" of any such copyrighted material as provided for in section 107 of the US Copyright Law.
+In accordance with Title 17 U.S.C.
+Section 107, the material in this article is distributed without profit to those who express an interest in knowing more about Dr. S. Cenk Sahinalp.
+If you wish to use copyrighted material from this article for purposes of your own that go beyond "fair use", you must obtain permission from the copyright owner.